-The world of Baroque music will come to life again in the cities of Florence and Naples thanks to a concert that offers an exploration of the chamber cantatas composed by great masters such as Handel, Giovanni Bononcini and members of the Scarlatti family.
+The world of Baroque music will come to life in the cities of Florence and Naples thanks to a concert exploring chamber cantatas composed by great masters such as Handel, Giovanni Bononcini, and members of the Scarlatti family.
+The completely free concert, held thanks to the support of the Secular Franciscan Order in Orta di Atella, promises to be an unmissable event for early music enthusiasts.

 The Performers of Excellence

-The songs will be performed by important artists such as Michael Sack, a baritone with extensive experience in the field of Renaissance and Baroque singing, accompanied by Luigi Varallo on solo cello and continuo, Margherita Volpicelli on viola and Pietro Di Lorenzo on harpsichord.
+Performing the pieces will be artists of note such as Michele Sacco, a baritone with extensive experience in the field of Renaissance and Baroque singing, accompanied by Luigi Varallo on solo cello and continuo, Margherita Volpicelli on viola and Pietro Di Lorenzo on harpsichord.
 These high-level musicians will ensure an impeccable performance of the complex Baroque scores.

 Details on the Music Program